 While you're offline, changes made to your files and folders on your offline device won't sync with Dropbox.
 This means that the changes won't show on other devices you have synced to your Dropbox account.

-Once you're back online, Dropbox will sync the changes you made to your files and folders while offline.
+Once you're back online, Dropbox syncs your updates automatically.
 These changes will be updated across all devices where you access Dropbox.

 Learn more about how Dropbox syncs your files.